shaunpersad/hello-ecosystem/README.md

 ### Inter-service Communication
 Any number of methods (including http requests) can be used to communicate between service to service (including the API Gateway).
-In this case, we are using a message queue, which sends all requests to a queue, where a service listening to that queue may pull down and work on that request.
+In this case, we are using a message queue called (RabbitMQ)[https://www.rabbitmq.com/getstarted.html], which sends all requests to a queue, where a service listening to that queue may pull down and work on that request.
 This allows us to spin up any number of each service, where only one of each kind of service would be handling any given request.
 This is how our microservice-based architecture allows us to scale.

-We are also leveraging a library called Seneca, to handling the inter-service routing to individual methods in each service.
+We are also leveraging a library called (Seneca)[http://senecajs.org/], to handling the inter-service routing to individual methods in each service.

 # Running this example: